 An Essential Oils Guide: Which Ones Help?

-Even though the essential oils market will exceed 13 billion USD by 2024 due to an increasing population of people that want to take a more natural route and avoid the side effects of pharmaceuticals, there is still a lot of misinformation about essential oils, which is why this essential oil guide exists.
+The essential oils market will exceed 13 billion USD by 2024.
+This growth is happening because more people want to avoid the side effects of pharmaceuticals and use natural products.
+However, there is still a lot of misinformation about essential oils, which is why this essential oils guide exists.

-Essential oils all around us — they are in every single plant and are the botanical compounds that extractors remove from plants through steam, water distillation, or cold pressing.
-The oil that results from this process is the pure, highly concentrated essence of the plant, which is responsible for the plant’s fragrance and, often, its medicinal properties.
+Additionally, essential oils are in every single plant.
+They’re botanical compounds that extractors remove from plants through steam, water distillation, or cold pressing.
+The oil that results from this process is a pure, highly concentrated essence of a plant that’s responsible for a plant’s fragrance and medicinal properties.

 There are various distillation methods that extractors use to remove essential oils from plants.
-But there are four main types of distillation processes that are the most popular:
+But there are four main types of distillation processes that are typically used to get plant extracts.

 1. Water Distillation

 This method allows the plant and the water to come into contact.
-However, water distillation is most often used with flowers, such as roses, because steam can cause the flowers to clump up, rendering the process nearly ineffective.
+This method is most often used with flowers because steam can cause the flowers to clump up, rendering the process nearly ineffective.

 2. Water and Steam Distillation